ooni/ooni.org/content/post/berlin-hackathon-2016.md

 internet censorship.
 This can include the blocking of various websites and instant messaging (IM) apps (such as WhatsApp and Facebook Messenger), as well as the blocking of circumvention tools, such as Tor.
-Furthermore, OONI’s data can help uncover the covert presence of censorship and surveillance equipment, such as BlueCoat (which we [detected](https://explorer.ooni.torproject.org/highlights/) in various countries around the world in the past).
+Furthermore, OONI’s data can help uncover the covert presence of censorship and surveillance equipment (which we [detected(https://explorer.ooni.torproject.org/highlights/) in various countries around the world in the past).

 Join us to learn how to dig into OONI’s data and find evidence that you